africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Love of music does not support theory of evolution.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/love-of-music-does-not-support-theory-of-evolution/","title":"Love of music does not support theory of evolution","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/love-of-music-does-not-support-theory-of-evolution/","title":"Love of music does not support theory of evolution"}
 ---